 “I dunno” he said…..”Because I kind of miss you”

 Oh brother!
 They must have gotten into a fight or something.
 I forced myself to think of all the shitty things he’d done to me less than six months ago: the lying, the cheating, the general deception.
 I thought of what Melody had told me at Rob’s party.
 But a part of me- besides being flattered (oh, look!
 I really am irreplaceable!) was also thinking that if I could get back with him, that I’d ‘win’ in some twisted head games kind of way.
-It would change the story that had already been written-that Adrian cheated on and dumped me, and give it a better ending-one where Adrian came back to me after all, so haha, guess who’s back?!
+It would change the story that had already been written-that Adrian cheated on and dumped me, and gave it a better ending-one where Adrian came back to me after all, where maybe I could dump him at some point.
 I would save face after all!
 (Am I embarrassed to be copping to all of this?
 Of coarse.
 Wouldn’t you be?)
 Did I still love Adrian?
-Nah, he was pretty tiny in my rearview mirror by now- but it was a potential friends-with-benefits situation, and Adrian was always generous and romantic- heavy on the gifts and out-to-dinner dates, especially in the ‘win her over’ phase.
-(For which I now qualified -kind of like reemerging as a ‘new customer’) More importantly- he was a cute musician and lots of girls liked him.
-Besides, I didn’t have anything else going on.
+Nah, he was pretty tiny in my rearview by now.
+However it was a potential friends-with-benefits situation, and Adrian was always generous and romantic- heavy on the gifts and out-to-dinner dates, especially in the ‘win her over’ phase.
+(For which I now qualified -kind of like re-registering as a ‘new customer’) More importantly- he was a cute musician and lots of girls liked him.
+And I really didn’t have anything else going on.
 (My last crush had been Christian, and I hadn’t seen him since he’d been sprung!)
-My reappearance in Adrian’s life would also be a kind of symbolic Bronx Cheer to the floozy he had been dating and I wouldn’t mind slapping some karma back her way, just for sport.
+My reappearance in Adrian’s life would also be a symbolic Bronx Cheer to the floozy he had been dating and I wouldn’t mind slapping some karma back her way, just for sport.
 I could still see the condescending look she gave me at the Night Raven on ‘footsy’ night.
 I sometimes hold grudges.
 I’m not gonna lie.

 “Oh, really?”
-I ask, but I’m sure he can hear the smile in my voice.
+I asked, trying to hide the smile in my voice.

 “Let’s go out.
-To a movie or something!” he says, seizing the moment.
+To a movie or something!” he said, seizing the moment.